patryk-kubiczek/pacific-deforestation/README.md

 ## Acknowledgements

-We acknowledge the usage of public datasets supplementing papers [1] and [2], as well the usage of a map from [Natural Earth](https://www.naturalearthdata.com/).
+I acknowledge the usage of public datasets supplementing papers [1] and [2], as well as of a map from [Natural Earth](https://www.naturalearthdata.com/).

 **Copyright (C) 2019 Patryk Kubiczek**